mmu-webdesign/awdd2-2022-group4/3_design_and_prototyping/mood-boards.md

 <img src="sp3-media/Moodboard-Matt.png" alt="Matt Tweedy" width="1000">

-### Name of team member
+### Matt Tweedy
 My inspiration for this moodboard is related to what is going on in Manchester now with the trams through the city centre.
 This lines up with the Manchester Bee colour scheme of black and yellow.
 Manchester has a number of different colour swaths, lining up with different sports clubs.
-The colours are bold
+The colours are bold, and stand out.

 ---